CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ### Primers and probes

 #### Infectious Bronchitis Virus (IBV)

-**note**-IBV is an RNA virus, so be sure to use the appropriate lysis buffer (BLB from RNA bulk extraction kit) and mastermix (LyoRNA).
+{% include note.html content="IBV is an RNA virus, so be sure to use the appropriate lysis buffer (BLB from RNA bulk extraction kit) and mastermix (LyoRNA)." %}

 | name | Sequence (5' -> 3') |
 |-------|--------|